DimiTech/dimitech.github.io/_posts/2019-06-27-bit-flags-in-javascript.md

 value and waste 7 bits every time, bit flags were utilized in order to pack up to 8 boolean options in 1 byte.

-TCP/IP, BLE and a whole bunch of other low-level protocols use bit flags and bit fields extensively.
+TCP/IP, BLE and a bunch of other low-level protocols use bit flags and bit fields extensively.
 It doesn't make much sense in JavaScript, since all JavaScript numbers are 64bit floats and we don't manage the memory ourselves but it's still a fun technique to use when it's appropriate.